 There are several different ways of getting the drugs into your bloodstream.
 You can have them through:

-- a small tube put into a vein in your hand or arm (a cannula)
+- a small tube put into a vein in your arm (a cannula)

 - a central line put into a vein in your chest through your neck or chest